 Theoretical Framework Overview

 Given the wide variety of models, mostly in K-12 contexts but increasingly in HE, and the degree to which there appears to be overlap between those models, I take the position that introducing a new model into an already crowded landscape would serve little purpose.
-Furthermore, models do exist which have been validated empirically (DeLuca, LaPointe-McEwan, et al., 2016a) and the authors of which have indicated that, despite the model being developed for K-12 contexts, adjusting the model to fit the HE context would be a worthwhile contribution to the literature (personal communication).
+Furthermore, models do exist which have been validated empirically (DeLuca et al., 2016a) and the authors of which have indicated that, despite the model being developed for K-12 contexts, adjusting the model to fit the HE context would be a worthwhile contribution to the literature (personal communication).

-Here, I present an argument that lDeluca et al.’s idea of approaches to classroom assessment (2016a) aligns well with the landscape of teaching, learning, and assessment in HE and may provide a blueprint for assessment reform in HE.
-In order tto situate Approaches to Classroom Assessment within the context of teaching and learning in HE, I begin with Biggs’ (Biggs, 1999, 1993) 3P model of teaching and learning (see Figure 2) which presents three stages of the teaching and learning process.In the first stage, presage, Biggs models both learners and the teaching context.
-The learners’ contexts include their previous learning, cognitive abilities, and their beliefs about the learning context, and all of these influencee their preferred approaches to learning.
-The teaching context includes the instructors beliefs and conceptions of the curriculum and assessment, and also institutional and sometimes regulatory requirements, and each of these influence the instructor’s approach to teaching, and more to the point for this paper, their approach to assessment.
+Here, I present an argument that DeLuca et al.’s idea of approaches to classroom assessment (2016a) aligns well with the landscape of teaching, learning, and assessment in HE and may provide a blueprint for assessment reform in HE.
+To situate Approaches to Classroom Assessment within the context of teaching and learning in HE, I begin with Biggs’ (Biggs, 1999, 1993) 3P model of teaching and learning (see Figure 2) which presents three stages of the teaching and learning prprocess. ocess.
+In the first stage, presage, Biggs models both learners and the teaching context.
+The learners’ contexts include their previous learning, cognitive abilities, and their beliefs about the learning context, with all of these influencing their preferred approaches to learning.
+The teaching context includes the instructors'instructor’s beliefs and conceptions of the curriculum and assessment, and also institutional and sometimes regulatory requirements, and each of these influences the instructor’s approach to teaching, and more to the point for this paper, their approach to assessment.

-The process stage represents the activities in which learners engage in order to meet the learning outcomes.
-Biggs notes that learners tend to either takesurface approaches, where they use low-level cognitive skills (memorization of facts) in activities that require high-level cognitive skills (analysis or critique), or they take deep approaches, where they use high-level cognitive skills for activities which require them.
+The process stage represents the activities in which learners engage to meet the learning outcomes.
+Biggs (YEAR) notes that learners tend to take either surface approaches, where they use low-level cognitive skills (memorization of facts) in activities that require high-level cognitive skills (analysis or critique), or they take deep approaches, where they use high-level cognitive skills for activities which require them.
 Learner activity in this stage is influenced by their own backgrounds, abilities, and affective views of the purpose of the task and it is influenced by the choices the instructor makes based on their presage influences.
 In this way, Earl’s (2013) delineation between assessment of, for, and as learning can be seen to influence student learning approaches.
-For example, researchers note that when instructors’ approach prioritizes assessment of learning, learners tend to take a surface approach to their learning (Birenbaum, 2007).
+For example, researchers note that when instructor approaches prioritizes assessment of learning, learners tend to take a surface approach to their learning (Birenbaum, 2007).

 Finally, the product stage represents the learners’ achievement in relation to the outcomes.
-Moving left to right, each of the first two stages represents an input into the system, and the third, an output.
+Moving left to right, each of the first two stages represents input into the system, and the third, an output.
 However, as the arrows between the components are two-way, the product stage also becomes an input, the results of which are fed back into the system (right to left) informing learners of their status in relation to the outcomes as well as the utility of their learning activities.
 It also informs the instructor about the nature of the learners’ achievement and the utility of the learning tasks.
 The achievement component provides formative feedback directly to both instructors and learners, informing both about next steps in the learning process.
 It also provides insight into the learning activities and, when that is fed back to learners, provides metacognitive cues as to the strategies learners might use in future tasks.
 It also provides information to instructors about the nature of the learning activities and how their approaches to assessment are impacting learning.

 Figure 3.
 3P Model of Teaching and Learning.
 (Biggs, 1999, 1993)